FINTLabs/fint-flyt-vigo-gateway/README.md

 1. Install Bruno: `brew install --cask bruno`
 2. Open folder `bruno` in Bruno
-3. Get `user_session` cookie from https://flyt.vigoiks.no
+3. Get `user_session` cookie from https://flyt.vigoiks.no (NB!
+To make this work, you need to disable 'Send Cookies automatically' in the settings).